 “You can’t make everyone happy.
 You’re not cheese.” ~Anonymous

 Again, like national Spaghetti Day, if you’re in the food space, then it’s worth getting involved here.
-How about specials on cheese dishes or any artisanal cheeses you sell, a roundup of your favorite cheese-based recipes, or even a tutorial on how to make your own?
+Creative ideas could focus on:

 Make Your Dream Come True Day